 Edward P. Zappia, Principal and Public Litigation Chair

-Edward Zappia has over 20 years of in-depth trial experience, and specializes in representing public sector management on a wide variety of labor issues and employment litigation, from initial analysis and investigation, to administrative hearings and high-profile trials, to writ petitions and published appellate decisions.
+Edward Zappia has 25 years of in-depth trial experience, and specializes in representing public sector management on a wide variety of labor issues and employment litigation, from initial analysis and investigation, to administrative hearings and high-profile trials, to writ petitions and published appellate decisions.
 His experience includes over 70 employment trials; hundreds of arbitrations and administrative hearings; over 30 appeals before the California Court of Appeal; a variety of federal cases and appeals; three published California Court of Appeal decisions; and over 50 personnel and police internal affairs investigations.
 His substantive scope of experience is extremely broad, spanning every variety of wrongful termination and disciplinary action; wage disputes; claims of discrimination; harassment; retaliation; whistle-blower violations; civil rights/excessive force defense; countless POBRA and PERB cases; and numerous MOU negotiations and disputes, including the current state-wide issue over the scope of AB 646 (single-issue fact-finding), on which the Zappia Law Firm is lead counsel.

 Prior to opening The Zappia Law Firm, Ed worked for three years at the law firm of Rushfeldt, Shelley & Drake, directly for Linda Miller-Savitt, one of Los Angeles’s preeminent employment trial attorneys.
 Ed then worked at Liebert, Cassidy & Frierson for 5 years, where he specialized in public sector labor & employment law on behalf of management.
 In 2002, Ed transferred to the Los Angeles office of the national labor & employment law firm of Jackson Lewis LLP, where he soon became an equity partner, and rose to Jackson Lewis’s National Director of Public Sector Litigation.
 Ed served in that capacity for several years, overseeing all public sector law and litigation, until he started the Zappia Law Firm, APC, in 2009.
 He earned his undergraduate degree from UCLA and his JD from Southwestern University School of Law, while working as a professional musician.
 He remains an avid guitar player and Harley-Davidson rider.